Kristina01111000/notesforresume/README.md

 - finish portfolio website  ___> udemy course one get it done!
-- respond to kims email-> tomorrow morning!! important!!!
+- respond to kims email-> tomorrow morning!! important!!! -> by 11 am tomorrow

 - follow WP With Tom on youtube -> good tutorials